-8 Board of Directors Motion contents and measures taken afterwards Items listed in Article 14-3 of the Securities and Exchange Act Reservation or objection by independent directors 1.
-Passed the proposal on appointment of attesting CPAs for 2022 and review of audit fees.
+Board of Directors Motion contents and measures taken afterwards Items listed in Article 14-3 of the Securities and Exchange Act Reservation or objection by independent directors 1.
+Passed the proposal on appointment of attesting CPAs for 2023 and review of audit fees.
 V None 2.
-Passed the proposal to recapitalize earnings into new shares V None 9th term 4th meeting March 24, 3.
-Passed the proposal to amend some provisions of the "Regulations Governing the Acquisition and Disposal of Assets."
-V None 4.
-Passed the proposal to amend some provisions of the "Regulations Governing the Management of Financial Statements Preparation."
-V None 5.
-Passed the proposal to formulate "Other Internal Control: Regulations for Management of Matters Regarding Compliance with Laws and Regulations" and "Regulations for Management of Matters Regarding Compliance with Laws and Regulations - Audit Particulars."
-V None 2022 6.
-Passed the proposal to formulate "Other Internal Control - Procedures for Self-evaluation of Internal Control."
-V None 7.
-Passed the proposal to provide endorsements and guarantees to the subsidiary "Giteh Electronic Industries Co., Ltd." V None Independent director's opinion: None.
-Measures taken by the Company in response to independent director's opinion: None.
+Passed the proposal to recapitalize earnings into new shares V None 9th term 9th meeting 3.
+Passed the proposal to provide endorsements and guarantees to the subsidiary "Giteh Electronic Industries Co., Ltd." V None March 22, 2023 Independent director's opinion: None.
+Measures taken by the Company in response to independent director's opinion: No Resolution: The proposal was passed in its entirety by all directors present. ne.
+1. Passed the proposal to provide endorsement and guarantee for the Company's sub-subsidiary "Howteh Vietnam Co., Ltd." None 9th term 2.
+Passed the proposal to extend the expiration date of the redevelopment contract of old and dangerous building Xubo Building Office in Taipei held by the Company V None 10th meeting May 9, 2023 Independent director's opinion: None.
+Measures taken by the Company in response to independent director's opinion: No ne.
 Resolution: The proposal was passed in its entirety by all directors present.
-9th term 5th meeting May 5, 2022 1.
-Passed the proposal to provide endorsement and guarantee for the Company's sub-subsidiary "Howteh Vietnam Co., Ltd." V None 2.
-Passed the proposal to sell Changsong Building on Songjiang Road of Taipei City.
-V None ı

-Board of Directors Motion contents and measures taken atterwards Independent director's opinion: None.
-Measures taken by the Company in response to independent director's opinion: N None.
-Resolution: The proposal was passed in its entirety by all directors present. ı 9th term 7th meeting 1.
-Passed the proposal to allow the Company's sub-subsidiary "Shenzhen Howteh Technology Co., Ltd." to loan funds to the Company's sub- subsidiary "ShangHai HOWTEH International Trading Inc." August 11, Independent director's opinion: None.
-2022 Measures taken by the Company in response to independent director's opinion: None.
+Board of Directors Motion contents and measures taken afterwards Items listed in Article 14-3 of the Securities and Exchange Act Reservation or objection by independent directors 1.
+The Company passed the proposal to amend the subsidiary's "Internal Control System."
+V None 2.
+The Company passed the "Rules Governing Financial and Business Matters Between this Corporation and its Affiliated Enterprises."
+V None 9th term 12th meeting August 11, 3.
+Passed the proposal to allow the Company's sub-subsidiary "Shenzhen Howteh Technology Co., Ltd." to loan funds to the Company's sub-subsidiary "Shanghai Howteh International Trading Inc." V None 2023 Independent director's opinion: None.
+Measures taken by the Company in response to independent director's opinion: No ne.
 Resolution: The proposal was passed in its entirety by all directors present.
-1. Passed the proposal to allow the Company's sub-subsidiary "Shanghai Howteh International Trading Inc." to loan funds to the Company's sub-subsidiary "Shenzhen Howteh Technology Co., Ltd." V None 2.
-Passed the proposal to amend some provisions of the "Procedures for Processing Material Inside Information to Prevent Insider Trading."
-V None 9th term 8th meeting November 11, 2022 3.
-Passed the proposal to amend the "Other Internal Control - Audit Particulars - Procedures for Processing Material Inside Information to Prevent Insider Trading."
-None 4.
-Passed the proposal to amend some provisions of the "Rules of Procedure for Board of Directors Meetings."
-V None Independent director's opinion: None.
-Measures taken by the Company in response to independent director's opinion: None.
+9th term 1.
+Passed the proposal to allow the Company's sub-subsidiary "Shanghai Howteh International Trading Inc." to loan funds to the Company's sub-subsidiary "Shenzhen Howteh Technology Co., Ltd." V None 13th meeting November 10.
+Independent director's opinion: None.
+November 10, 2023 Measures taken by the Company in response to independent director's opinion: No ne.
 Resolution: The proposal was passed in its entirety by all directors present.

-- (2) Any other documented objections or qualified opinions raised by an independent director against a board resolution: No such occurrence. - 2.
-Disclosure regarding avoidance of interest-conflicting motions, including the names of directors concerned, the motions, the nature of conflicting interests, and the voting process: No such occurrence.
+(2) Any other documented objections or qualified opinions raised by an independent director against a board resolution: No such occurrence.

-3. Evaluation of the Board of Directors:
+- 2. Disclosure regarding avoidance of interest-conflicting motions, including the names of directors concerned, the motions, the nature of conflicting interests, and the voting process: No such occurrence. - 3.
+Evaluation of the Board of Directors:

-Evaluation periodicity Evaluation period Evaluation scope Evaluation method Evaluation content Once per year January 1, 2022 through December 31, 2022 Board of Directors Members of Board of Directors Remuneration Committee Audit Committee Internal self-evaluation For details, see the "2022 Board of Directors Performance Evaluation Results"
+Evaluation periodicity Evaluation period Evaluation scope Evaluation method Evaluation content Once per year January 1, 2023 through December 31, 2023 Board of Directors Members of Board of Directors Remuneration Committee Audit Committee Internal self-evaluation For details, see the "2023 Board of Directors Performance Evaluation Results"

-[2022 Board of Directors Performance Evaluation Results]
+[2023 Board of Directors Performance Evaluation Results]